zmap/zdns/README.md

 =====

 ZDNS provides several types of modules.
 The first provides raw JSON output for the response to a single DNS query.
-These include A, AAAA, AXFR, CNAME, DMARC, MX, NS, PTR, TXT, SOA, and SPF.
+These include A, AAAA, ANY, AXFR, CNAME, DMARC, MX, NS, PTR, TXT, SOA, and SPF.

 For example, the command: